rerun-io/rerun/docs/content/reference/types/components/rotation_quat.md

 A 3D rotation expressed as a quaternion.

-Note: although the x,y,z,w components of the quaternion will be passed through to the datastore as provided, when used in the Viewer Quaternions will always be normalized.
+Note: although the x,y,z,w components of the quaternion will be passed through to the datastore as provided, when used in the Viewer, quaternions will always be normalized.

 ## Fields